steinwurf/versjon/README.rst

 General variables
 .................

-* ``semver``: A list of versions with valid sematic version numbers.
+* ``semver``: A list of version dicts with a name which is a valid sematic version numbers, and a list of available files in this version.
-* ``other``: A list of versions with non-semantic version numbers.
-Typically this list will contain branches etc.
+* ``other``: A list of version dicts with a name which non-semantic version numbers, and a list of available files in this version.
+  Typically the ``other`` list will contain branches.
 * ``stable``: If we have any semantic version releases the ``stable`` version will be the newest release in the ``semver`` list.
 * ``docs_path``: Dictionary mapping versions to the build folder for a version